 * * * * *

 Why Is The Internet Necessary For The Workings Of IP Security Cameras?

-An internet protocol security camera, more commonly called an ‘IP security camera’ is sharply contrasted by the traditional analog security cameras in that they do not require a local storage device.
-Usually, all that is needed to get them to work is the internet, an interface where they could be played back (footage wise)/a means to actually view the footage.
+An internet protocol security camera, more commonly called an ‘IP security camera’ is sharply contrasted with the traditional analog security cameras in that they do not require a local storage device.
+Usually, all that is needed to get them to work is the internet, an interface where they could be played back (footage-wise)/a means to actually view the footage.
 To complete their viability for use, some sort of power to the cameras and the hub/base (if the particular model deploys one) is often necessary.
 This could take the form of power from the grid (AC) or stored DC energy via batteries.

 The internet is very necessary for the workings of an IP camera because it enables the creation of the IP network where control data is both sent and received.
-This often powers the communication medium that is the network and also sees to it that footage reaches the ‘receiver’ (often, a computer, smartphone or tablet) without hiccup.
+This often powers the communication medium that is the network and also sees to it that footage reaches the ‘receiver’ (often, a computer, smartphone, or tablet) without hiccup.

 Further to this and well beyond the establishment of the control data processes, the internet is also very necessary for the workings of IP security cameras in the sense that it facilitates the process of remote viewing and ensures that footage can be accessed away from where the cameras are physically planted and viewed anywhere in the world, as a matter of fact.
 This can be live footage or pre-saved footage.

 The internet, thus, without question, is the fulcrum or base of the modern IP camera and is one that the cameras cannot do without, by design.